Pain in the Buttocks!

 - Posted on: Feb 15 2017

-Typically, when we hear an exclamation such as this, we think of its hidden meaning.
+Typically, when we hear someone say “What a pain in the Buttocks”, we think of its hidden meaning.
 Not today!
 In this post, we are going to address the literal pain that may occur in the buttocks.
 In many cases, cramping or aching in this region goes untreated.
 It shouldn’t.
 The buttocks sit in proximity to the spine, so pain in this area could indicate a spinal condition that needs to be addressed.

-Here, we will look at two different types of buttock pain, what they may be, and what you can do to improve comfort.
+Here, we will look at two different types of buttock pain.

-Where: Lower buttock pain occurs where the lower cheek meets the thigh.
+Lower Buttock pain occurs where the lower cheek meets the thigh.
 Pain may occur when you run or walk and may become worse when you lean forward at the hips without bending the legs.

 Pain in the lower buttock may be due to a strain of the tendon that attaches the hamstring to the pelvis.
 This strain may occur if a pre-workout stretch is not performed.

-What to do: It is natural to think that a tight hamstring should be stretched.
-Not so fast!
+While it’s natural to think that a tight hamstring should be stretched, not so fast!
 Stretching could further irritate the already-tensed muscles.
 What is needed is rest and circulation.
 When moving the flustered hamstring, do so with bent knees and gradually increase the stretch over several days.

 Deep Buttock Pain that originates at the upper, outside quadrant of the buttock may also radiate down the side of the leg.
 When you lie on that side or walk, pain may become worse.